- What is the Virginia-North Carolina Louis Stokes Alliance for Minority Participation (VA - NC Alliance)?

 When did this program start?
 How long will it last?

-The NSF award was granted to VA-NC LSAMP in May of 2007 and was originally funded through 2012.
+The NSF award was granted to VA - NC LSAMP in May of 2007 and was originally funded through 2012.
 A one-year No Cost Extension from NSF continued the initial award period through April 30, 2013.
 A Midlevel grant from NSF started September 15, 2012 with an end date of August 31, 2017.
-NSF awarded the VA-NC LSAMP a Mature grant, and it runs from August 1, 2017 - July 31, 2022.
+NSF awarded the VA - NC LSAMP a third five-year phase grant, and it runs from August 1, 2017 - July 31, 2022.

 Each institution will provide specific activities geared to the particular needs of its students.
 Listed below are some of the activities that are available to students from the eight participating institutions.